nayunhwan/Electron-CRA-TypeScript/README.md

 ## How to make this boilerplate

 > You can also just clone this repository.
-But if you just clone and use this repository, may be regacy project.
+But if you just clone and use this repository, may be legacy project.
 So I recommend you following this description.

 At First, Bootstrap Project using [Create React App](https://github.com/facebook/create-react-app).